ataraxao/cwa/Introduction.md

 - clearer signals, faster liquidity, and enforceable outcomes deepen the “well,”
 - while risk and friction shallow it.

+“This is a first-order incentive model; it predicts marginal shifts in aggregate behavior, not individual mate choice.”

 Currently, rational economic agents—particularly women—choose among three primary spheres of life paths.
 These are clusters, not rigid boxes; each contains heterogeneous paths and hybrids.

 1. **The Workforce Career Sphere:** Offers highly clear, direct price signals (salary, bonuses, equity) and immediate, scheduled cash liquidity.